 People

 Matthew Kraemer is an associate in the Corporate, Finance and Investments Practice Group of King & Spalding's Houston office.
-In his practice, Matthew counsels public and private companies on a variety of matters, including energy project development, corporate governance, mergers and acquisitions, and other commercial transactions.
+In his practice, Matthew counsels clients on mergers and acquisitions, joint ventures, private equity transactions, strategic investments, and other corporate transactions, with a focus on the energy industry.

 Before joining King & Spalding, Matthew graduated as a member of the Order of the Barons from the University of Houston Law Center in 2023.
 While in law school, he was a Senior Articles Editor for The Houston Business and Tax Law Journal and a member of the Corporate & Taxation Law Society.